clp-research/slurk/docs/slurk_layouts.rst

         "id": "outer"
       }

-- ``"css"``: A dictionary which is similar to a typical CSS stylesheet.
+- ``"css"``: A dictionary which is like a typical CSS stylesheet.
 Example:
     .. code-block:: json

        {